underscoreio/essential-scala/src/pages/sequencing/working-with-data.md

 Implement this algebraic data type along with a fold method.

 <div class="solution">
-This is a tricker example than the previous two exercises as we have a recursive data type.
+This is another recursive data type just like list.
 Follow the patterns and you should be ok.

 ~~~ scala
 sealed trait Tree[A] {